rero/rero-ils/INSTALL.rst

 Once the container is started you should be able to run invenio commands like this:

 .. code:: console

-   docker exec reroils invenio --help
+   docker-compose exec web invenio --help

 You can write an alias:

 .. code:: console

-  alias reroils=`docker exec reroils invenio`
+  alias reroils=`docker-compose exec web invenio`

 Then you can run:

 .. code:: console

    reroils --help
    reroils db create